4rft5/WMP12-VLC-Skin/README.md

 * Possible graphical issues - I'm a perfectionist, and I tried my best to replicate WMP12, however VLC's skin editor is EXTREMELY buggy, so some things may not work properly for you.
 If this is the case, I apologize, but there's nothing I can do.

+### Function Bugs

+* Click to seek doesn't work.
+I believe this is also a limitation of the skin editor.

 * Linux OS users may see issues with cursors.
 This is not a bug with the skin, but some UI/UX bug between VLC and Linux.

+## Submitting Bugs

+If you encounter a bug not listed above, feel free to make an issue on this repo.
+Please include your OS, version of the skin (ideally latest) and if it's Win7/10.
+Please also include a detailed description of the bug and how to replicate it.

+## Support

-* Because almost nobody uses VLC skins nor makes them, support is hard to find.
+Because almost nobody uses VLC skins nor makes them, support is hard to find.
 If you are good with XML, I would greatly appreciate advice or even pull requests on how to fix the bugs and make this skin better.

-* If you want to edit the skin and the album art isn't working, this is because the VLC skin editor erases the album art tag in the xml file.
+If you want to edit the skin and the album art isn't working, this is because the VLC skin editor erases the album art tag in the xml file.
 You have to open the xml in the editor, make a copy of the existing xml, add the tags, then replace without editing anything and then export as vlt.
 I wish it wasn't that complicated, but that's how it is.

 <hr>